saniajain3/WTM-project/README.md

 The terminal will display the local development server's URL (e.g., http://localhost:5173).
 Open this URL in your browser to view the app.

+# Contribution Workflow
+As you make changes to your branch, follow the steps below to contribute to the main branch:

+## 1. Commit your changes: Ensure all your changes are committed in your branch:
+`git add . `
+`git commit -m "Your descriptive commit message"`

+## 2. Push your branch to the repository:

+`git push origin your-branch-name`

+## 3. Create a Pull Request (PR):

+Go to the GitHub repository.

+Navigate to the "Pull Requests" tab.

+Click "New Pull Request" and select your branch to merge into the `main` branch.

+## 4. Review and Approval: Your changes will be reviewed.
+Once approved, they will be merged into the main branch.

+Make sure to keep your branch updated by pulling the latest changes from main regularly:
+`git checkout main
+git pull origin main
+git checkout your-branch-name
+git merge main`